Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/given_an_energy_calculation/when_period_is_two_days_with_mp_end/readme.md

 # When Minimal Standard Scenario

-The purpose is to test that an consumption metering point changes settlement method
+The purpose is to test that we can handle a metering point being discontinued.

 ## Design considerations

-- Input period is post May 2023 so that results are quarterly
-- Input period is two days with settlement method change between the two days
+- Input period is two days with four of the metering points ending between the two days
-- Included is a flex metering point changing to non-profiled and a non-profiled changing to flex.
-Both metering points also change resolution from 1H to 15M on day two.
-- There is positive grid loss on day one and negative grid loss on day two.
-Production results are included to check negative grid loss.
+- On day 2, a new exchange metering point is initiated

 ## Coverage